Teuvo Teräväinen: Carolina Hurricanes

 On 21 January 2019, Teräväinen signed a 5-year, $27 million contract extension with the Hurricanes, carrying an annual cap hit of $5.4 million.
-As the Hurricanes qualified for the 2019 Stanley Cup playoffs, he helped them reach the NHL Conference Finals after a series victories over the defending Stanley Cup champion Washington Capitals and the New York Islanders.
+As the Hurricanes qualified for the 2019 Stanley Cup playoffs, he helped them reach the NHL Conference Final after a series victories over the defending Stanley Cup champion Washington Capitals and the New York Islanders.
 Following their elimination to the Boston Bruins, Teräväinen ended the tournament leading the team with seven goals while his teammate Aho led the Hurricanes with 12 points.

 After recording career highs in points and assists in 2018–19, Teravainen returned to the team in 2019–20 for his fourth consecutive season with the team.
 Prior to the season being shut down three weeks early due to the COVID-19 pandemic, he led the Hurricanes with 48 assists.
 He helped lead the Hurricanes to the 2020 Stanley Cup playoffs, where they were eliminated by the Bruins in the first round.

-Teräväinen making a play against Will Borgen of the Seattle Kraken in October 2022.
+Teräväinen (right) making a play against Will Borgen of the Seattle Kraken in October 2022.

 Teräväinen missed the beginning of the 2020–21 season after being placed on NHL COVID-19 protocol on 19 January 2021.
 He eventually came of the protocol list on 29 January and joined the team for their game against the Chicago Blackhawks on 2 February.
 However, a few games later, Teräväinen was diagnosed with a concussion as a result of a hit from Blackhawks defenceman Nikita Zadorov.
 He returned to the Hurricanes lineup in early March but, after playing for 14 minutes, experienced concussion-like symptoms.
 Teräväinen returned to the lineup for the remainder of the season on 27 April for a game against the Dallas Stars.
 He helped lead the Hurricanes to the 2021 Stanley Cup playoffs, where they were eliminated by the Tampa Bay Lightning in the second round.

 During the 2022–23 season Teräväinen appeared in 68 games during the regular season, recording 12 goals and 25 assists for 37 points, while the Hurricanes qualified for the 2023 Stanley Cup playoffs.
-Teräväinen broke his hand in Game 2 of the Hurricanes' first round series against the Islanders.
-Teräväinen underwent surgery on the hand and was able to return for Game 1 of the Eastern Conference Finals against the Florida Panthers.
+Teräväinen broke his hand in game two of the Hurricanes' first round series against the Islanders.
+Teräväinen underwent surgery on the hand and was able to return for game one of the Eastern Conference Final against the Florida Panthers.